All Saints Catholic School

 - Opened in 1955 as St. Frances Cabrini at 10th and William Street

 - Technology classes are taught at all grade levels in the state of the art computer lab with Internet access.
-Computers are also utilized in every classroom.
+Technology is utilized in every classroom.

 - The Guided Reading Program helps students develop reading strategies to advance within their current reading level.